How to Get Married in Sweden as a Foreigner

 Registration of the marriage with Skatteverket

 You don't have to register the marriage yourself in Sweden.
 The officiant will fill out the marriage certificate form and send it to the Swedish Tax Agency.
 This serves as the final step in the marriage registration process.
 Sweden doesn't have a standard marriage certificate like in other countries.
 The closest equivalent is a document extract of the population register.
+The closest equivalent is a personbevis (extract of the population register), available from Skatteverket.

 Recommended Reading